Professional Certification – Requirement or Preference?

 Most international certifications fall into the second category.
 One of the reasons for this is that most internationally recognized exams are in English and therefore they can be required by law only in countries that speak English.
 In non-English-speaking countries, the exam gets value because it is desired by the businesses there.

 The group that I want to write about now is what I will call Review Course Providers (RCPs).
 They may be called different names in different countries, but these are the companies that deliver live-taught courses for candidates to prepare to pass the exam.
 RCPs are different than Material Providers (MPs), who only provide materials for self-study.
-For example, HOCK international is an MP, whereas HOCK Training is an RCP in Russia, where live courses are offered.
+For example, HOCK international is an MP, whereas HOCK UAE is an RCP, where live courses are offered.

 RCPs play a critical role in the development of value for a professional certification in a few different ways: